BedrockStreaming/GuzzleHttpBundle/README.md

 All subkey under clients defines an instance of guzzle http client.
 These services are named `m6web_guzzlehttp_`+subkey expect for the
  `default` subkey that define the main service `m6web_guzzlehttp`.

-Then you can ask container for your client :
+Then you can ask container for your client:

 ```php
 // in a controller